 I know the pain of losing my Dad will perhaps never leave me.
 I imagine it will ease with time as I process and get through it, but I don’t suspect I will get over it.
 How can I?
 How can you get over a person who has been there since before you were even aware of yourself?

 His life, his influence, his energy is inextricably linked to mine and I now take comfort in that.
 I take comfort in knowing that my Dad is no longer in pain.
 That suffering is no longer something he has to endure.
 My Dad, Vincent, will forever be in my heart until the day it stops beating.
-And I am grateful that I am becoming a more fully realized human being, a more caring and compassionate and empathetic person because of my Dad.
+And I am grateful that I am becoming a more fully realized human being, a more caring, compassionate, and empathetic person because of my Dad.
+Still, I would forfeit any wisdom for the sake of having him back.

 ♥ ♥ ♥